HidoraSwiss/documentation/en/Automation/Tuleap.md

 git remote add demo ssh://gitolite@tuleap.hidora.com/softwarefactory/demo.git
 ````
 `tuleap.hidora.com` is the URL of your instance Tuleap.
-`softwarefactory`is the name of your project, where you have your Git repository `demo`
+`softwarefactory`is the name of your project, where you have your Git repository `demo`,
 `demo.git` is the name of your Git repository.

 > Check that you have all files prerequisite in your project, that you will push into Git.